pjoshi751/mosip-dev-installer/README.md

 ## Notes
 - config server runs on port 8888 by default.
 It may conflict with some services.
 TODO: Change the port.

+## License
+This project is licensed under the terms of [Mozilla Public License 2.0](https://github.com/pjoshi751/mosip-dev-installer/blob/master/LICENSE)